 The reason we lose so much heat out windows is because glass is a poor insulator.
-It’s well accepted that a good way to reduce heat loss out your windows during the colder months is to invest in good quality curtains and blinds.
-Some would claim that curtains have an advantage over blinds because you can opt for thick fabrics, but if blinds are your choice based on aesthetics you’re in luck; blinds can still act to insulate against the cold.
+It’s well accepted that a good way to reduce heat loss out your windows during the colder months is to invest in quality curtains and blinds.
+Read on to find out why romans and honeycombs have the best insulating properties and how to make rollers perform at their best, plus a few other considerations about placement for good effect.

 First, a little bit of simple science